omahs/monorepo-2/docs/howto-link-brightid.md

   <br/><br/>
   Click the "Become a contributor" button and submit a transaction to register as a contributor.

-  Congrations!! :tada: You can start donating to your favorite projects now.
+  Congratulations!! :tada: You can start donating to your favorite projects now.